liamc1994/docs/docs/control-Player.md

 }
 [/block]
 As of November 2015, not yet.
 This code is currently in our development branch and will soon be available.
+This will also apply to the iPhone app. on be available.
 This will also apply to the iPhone app.